Talking Telephone Numbers

 After the obligatory teenybopper act, one of the lines was randomly selected and if it was you, and you had a one in 96 chance, then you had to answer three number related questions.
-These were always easy so its surprising that many people got them wrong (although, to be fair, there were sometimes some trick questions).
-They'd keep selecting lines until they either (a) run out of time (doh!) in which case the prize would rollover to next week, or (b) somebody gets it right, in which case they win £10,000.
+These were always easy, so it's surprising that many people got them wrong (although, to be fair, there were sometimes some trick questions).
+They'd keep selecting lines until they either (a) ran out of time (doh!) in which case the prize would roll over to next week, or (b) somebody got it right, in which case they'd win £10,000.

 They then had the option of gambling their winnings in order to win £25,000 as each Talking Telephonist had a card.
 Inside half of the cards was a prize larger than £10,000 (£25,000 max) and half had lesser sums (but nothing less than £1,000).
-Sadly, they might not as well have bothered with this bit because nobody ever gambled (well, occasional exception but not regularly) proving that when they want to be, the British public could be incredibly boring.
+Sadly, they might not as well have bothered with this bit, because nobody ever gambled (well, there was the occasional exception, but not regularly), proving that when they wanted to be, the British public could be incredibly boring.

 The programme won a Bronze Rose of Montreux in 1997.